-The Urban Forestry program is responsible for maintaining and enhancing the City’s Urban forest, which consists of more than 60,000 trees.
-This program is responsible for administering proper tree care; planting new trees; removing dead and hazardous trees; conducting reforestation projects in parks, municipal grounds, open spaces, medians and streets; maintaining a street tree database with maintenance information about trees throughout the City; and administering the City’s Tree Protection Ordinance.
+The Urban Forestry section is responsible for maintaining and enhancing the City’s Urban forest, which consists of more than 60,000 trees.
+This section is responsible for administering proper tree care; planting new trees; removing dead and hazardous trees; conducting reforestation projects in parks, municipal grounds, open spaces, medians and streets; maintaining a street tree database with maintenance information about trees throughout the City; and administering the City’s Tree Protection Ordinance.
 Additionally, staff fields the public’s questions and concerns regarding the health and status of street trees, and conducts community education programs to keep citizens informed about urban forestry.
 A list of trees that have been determined to be hazardous because they are dead or diseased is periodically provided to City Council prior to scheduling the removal.
 Residents interested in obtaining wood from these trees that are scheduled for removal should review the most recent tree removal list and contact the Customer Service Center at (626) 744-7311 prior to the tree’s removal to coordinate with the tree’s removal schedule.

 The Arroyo Seco refers to both the stream course and the canyon that spans eight miles through the western portion of the City of Pasadena.
 Surrounded by urban development, it supports thriving natural ecosystems that include several native plant communities and provides shelter, food and nesting sites for hundreds of wildlife species.